jragland/100doc/log.md

     - [Testing World](https://github.com/jragland/TestingWorld)
     - [100 Days of Code](https://github.com/jragland/100doc)

-### Day 9: September 23, 2020
+### Day 10: September 25, 2020

-**Today's Progress**: Got back to my ACG class this evening.
-I went in and got my RDS instance tied into an EC2 isntance running wordpress.
-Once that was done, I got WP configured and then published a test post.
+**Today's Progress**: I didnt log into or do anything....
+Sorry.
+Work was the primary focus today.

-**Thoughts**: The pace at which the RDS/Wordpress class went was VERY quick.
-I realize that for what this course is covering, you dont need to know how todo all of this, but DAMN!
-Ryan K. was moving incredibly fast through that one - had to go back in the video a few times.
-All in all, very happy I got this working.
-Its using RDS, an ALB, and an EC2 instance.
+**Thoughts**: Spent all day documenting various systems at work and then having to setup some tracing for some lambdas we use.
+I did notice while I was setting up this entry that my dates and days seem to be off.
+I will need to look at that tomorrow and see what happened... probably a copy/pasta error last week.

 **Link(s) to work**:
     - [Testing World](https://github.com/jragland/TestingWorld)